Portable Job Site Radios Round-up Review

 While I love tools, I happen to have a background in recording engineering and have even been a sound editor on several feature films.
 Over the years, I’ve really come to develop an ear, and a passion, for good audio.
 It goes without saying that it didn’t take a lot for me to be interested in looking at all of the available job site radios to find out which ones sounded good, and which ones just had cool or gimmicky features.

-For a job site radio to be good it has to accomplish a few things well.
-First, it has to be loud.
+For job site radios to be good they have to accomplish a few things well.
+First, the radio has to be loud.
 And by “loud” I mean without a ton of distortion.
 There’s nothing worse than cranking up a radio to max volume and hearing what sounds like a speaker that’s playing back audio while submerged underwater.
 In my opinion, a volume knob shouldn’t allow the radio to go beyond its ability to reproduce audio that sounds good.

 What is Distortion?